JK0N/tensorflow-image-recognition-chrome-extension/README.md

 # NSFW Image Filter browser extension
 Cross browser extension that detects and blurs NSFW images

-This extension is an experiment as it is quite cpu hangry.
-Performance optimizations should be made to make it usable for daily usage.
+This extension is experimental.
+It is usable but it needs some UI improvements and a settings system so that the user can personalize it.

-This extension uses the [nsfwjs project](https://github.com/infinitered/nsfwjs) and the model from the [nsfw model project](https://github.com/gantman/nsfw_model).
-The extension structure was based on the [tensorflow-image-recognition-chrome-extension](https://github.com/JK0N/tensorflow-image-recognition-chrome-extension).
+This project uses the [nsfwjs project](https://github.com/infinitered/nsfwjs) and the model from the [nsfw model project](https://github.com/gantman/nsfw_model).
+The initial extension's structure was based on the [tensorflow-image-recognition-chrome-extension](https://github.com/JK0N/tensorflow-image-recognition-chrome-extension).

-The extension right now runs quite slow on pages with many images.
+Keep in mind that in pages with many images the results will be quite slow.

+## Load extension

+Download this repo and then load the disc folder as an unpacked extension on your Google Chrome, your Firefox or your Opera.

 ## Build and Run